 Take the Time to Prepare

 As you get ready for your rescheduled interview, take the time to prepare thoroughly so that you can ace it.
-It's not hard to prepare for a job interview, just time consuming.
-It involves researching the company you have an interview with, practicing your responses to common interview questions, and making sure you have appropriate interview attire.
+It's not hard to prepare for a job interview, just time-consuming.